anbagam1999/web/about-us/trustee.md

 <em>Founder & Trustee</em>

-<em class="about">Mohammed Rafi is the Founder and the Managing Trustee of Anbagam.
-He is a businessman and the proprietor of a flourishing small business in Parry’s, Chennnai.</em>
+<em class="about">Mohammed Rafi is the Founder Trustee of Anbagam.
+He is a businessman and the proprietor of a flourishing small business in Parry's, Chennnai.</em>

 </section><section>